 The Places in Between: Rory Stewart

-Published by Mariner Books, Harper Perennial and Picador Rory Stewart had set out to walk from Iran all the way to Nepal—through Afghanistan, Pakistan and India.
+Published by Mariner Books / Harper Perennial / Picador, 2004, 400 pages.
+Rory Stewart had set out to walk from Iran all the way to Nepal—through Afghanistan, Pakistan and India.
 But in December 2000, when the Iranian government took away his visa, the Taliban refused to allow him to enter Afghanistan.
-So Stewart had to go directly to Pakistan. …
+So Stewart had to …

 Magpie Murders: Anthony Horowitz

+Published by Orion, 2016, 464 pages.
 This is a whodunit within a whodunit.
 One Friday evening, Susan Ryeland, the Head of Fiction at Cloverleaf Books, picks up Magpie Murders, the latest manuscript by Alan Conway—one of their most successful writers—and takes it home.
 She pours herself a glass of wine and starts to read.
-As she reads the manuscript, so do …
+As …

 The Gap of Time: Jeanette Winterson